ionic-team/ionic-portals/website/docs/for-android/how-to/using-the-portals-plugin.md

 ---
-title: How To Use The PortalsPlugin
+title: How to Communicate with a Portal Web Application
-sidebar_label: Use the PortalsPlugin
+sidebar_label: Communicate with a Portal Web Application
 ---

 import Tabs from '@theme/Tabs';